lowRISC/sonata-system/doc/architecture/board.md

 - PMOD
 - 30-pin R/A header

-Although, the FPGA pins can be used independently, due to the physical layout of the headers on the FPGA board, it is not possible to plug in Raspberry Pi, Arduino shield and MicroBus click headers simultaneously.
+Although, the FPGA pins can be used independently, due to the physical layout of the headers on the FPGA board, it is not possible to plug in Raspberry Pi, Arduino shield and microBUS click headers simultaneously.
 You can still use them simultaneously with modified wiring.

 The 2 PMODs and the R/A header cannot be used at the same time since they use the same pins.